g1257/dmrgpp/README.md

 The reason for PsimagLite is to share code among different applications.
 Applications that depend on PsimagLite are:
-SpinPhononFermion, DMRG++, Lanczos++, FreeFermions, and GpusDoneRight.
+SpinPhononFermion, DMRG++, Lanczos++, FreeFermions, GpusDoneRight, BetheAnsatz

 # Code integrity